Piers Morgan Thinks Emma Watson’s Genderless Acting Award Win Is ‘Utterly Ridiculous’

 — Cecilia M Tham (@CeciliaMTham) May 9, 2017

-Piers Morgan and his controversial comments oftentimes grab global headlines, and this was yet again the case on Monday morning, when the Good Morning Britain host slammed MTV Movie & TV Awards giving a genderless acting award to Emma Watson, just 30 seconds into the morning show.
+Piers Morgan and his controversial comments often grab global headlines, and this was yet again the case on Monday morning when the Good Morning Britain host slammed MTV Movie & TV Awards for giving a genderless acting award to Emma Watson, just 30 seconds into the morning show.

 Piers Morgan calling MTV Movie & TV Awards move to promote gender equality “utterly ridiculous” was met harsh criticism from social media users, with some suggesting it’s time for the 52-year-old TV host to retire, according to The Sun.